APA-Accredited Doctoral Internship in Health Service Psychology

 • Staff create a milieu respectful of interns: honoring their cultural identities, valuing their positive self-growth, and establishing a strong work ethic.

-This is the basic model and setting for the SHaW-MH Training Program.
-This model and setting are further guided by seven philosophical tenets which describe in more detail the basic values of the SHaW-MH Training Program.
+This is the basic model and setting for the SHaW--Mental Health Training Program.
+This model and setting are further guided by seven philosophical tenets which describe in more detail the basic values of the SHaW-Mental Health Training Program.

 Training Philosophy